-Loans to customers We analyzed the key aspects of the Group's methodolo procedures:

-- Due to the significant volume of loans to customers and the related the design and operating effectiveness of the controls the design and operating effectiveness of the controls over allocation of loans into Stages. - For a sample of loans to corporate clients, we tested whether Stages are correctly assigned by the Group by analyzing financial and non-financial information, as well as assumptions and professional judgements. - For a sample of loans to corporate clients, we tested the correctness of data inputs for PD calculation. - For a sample of Stage 3 loans to corporate clients, where ECL are assessed individually we critically assessed assumptions used by the Group to forecast future cash flows, including estimated proceeds from realizable collateral and their expected disposal terms - For loans to individuals we tested the design and operating effectiveness of controls over completeness and accuracy of data inputs into ECL calculation models, timely reflection of delinquency events and loan repayments in the underlying systems and allocation of loans into Stages.
-We agreed input data to supporting documents on a sample basis. - We assessed predictive capability of the Group's methodology by analyzing models validation results.
+The loss could matter How the matter was addressed in our audit The key audit matter How the matter was addressed is our audit Loans to customers represent 33% of assets and are stated net of allowance for expected We analyzed the key aspects of the Group's methodology and policies related to ECL estimate for compliance with the requirements of IFRS 9, including with the involvement of our own specialists in financial risks management. predit losses ('ECL') that is estimated on a regular basis and is sensitive to assumptions used.
+Oue to the significant To analyze adequacy of professional judgement and assumptions made by the management in relation to allowance for ECL estimate, we performed the following procedures: Due to the significant volume of loans to customers and the related estimation uncertainty, this For loans to corporate clients we assessed and tested the design and operating effectiveness of the controls over allocation of loans into Stages. area is a key audit matter.
+For a sample of loans to corporate clients, we tested whether Stages are correctly assigned by the Group by analyzing financial and non-financial information, as well as assumptions and professional judgements applied by the Group.
+For a sample of loans to corporate clients, we tested the correctness of data inputs for PD calculation.
+For a sample of Stage 3 loans to corporate clients, where ECL are assessed individually we critically assessed assumptions used by the Group to forecast future cash flows, including estimated proceeds from realizable collateral and their expected disposal terms based on our understanding and publicly available market information.
+For loans to individuals we tested the design and operating effectiveness of controls over completeness and accuracy of data inputs into ECL calculation models, timely reflection of delinquency events and loan repayments in the underlying systems and allocation of loans into Stages.
+We agreed input data to supporting documents on a sample basis.
+We assessed predictive capability of the Group's methodology by analyzing models validation results.
 We also assessed whether the consolidated financial statements disclosures appropriately reflect the Group's exposure to credit risk.